 Now we can begin …

-With knowledge of glassware stance, starting eye position and auditory prompt the beginning taster is now set up and ready to go.
+With knowledge of glassware stance, starting eye position, and auditory prompt, the beginning taster is now set up and ready to go.
 But what’s next?
-How to figure out what the wine smells and tastes like?
+How to figure out what the wine smells and tastes like.
 This goes back to one of the disconnects mentioned above, specifically the one about wine being a liquid that smells and tastes like other things.
-The bad news is that being a good taster requires a lot of experience, i.e., tasting a lot of wines over a prolonged duration of time and in doing so developing a highly acute memory of different smells and tastes.
+The bad news is that being a good taster requires a lot of experience, i.e., tasting a lot of wines over a prolonged duration of time.
+In doing so, one develops a highly acute memory of different smells and tastes.
 The good news is that everyone without exception possesses all the hardware and software needed to do just that.
 But how to start?
-That’s the question and my
+That’s a good question and my